The FOCUS framework: How product teams can use Lucid to deliver value

 This article is adapted from the webinar, "Refining your product focus to do more with less."
 You can watch the full webinar below.

-Businesses are under greater pressure than ever to prove value, impact, and efficiency in order to continue to deliver value and win business.
-As a result, many product teams have been forced to do more work on tighter budgets.
+Businesses are under greater pressure than ever to prove value, impact, and efficiency in order to win business.
+As a result, many product teams have been forced to do more work on tighter budgets, especially as 2025 hiring plans are the weakest since 2009.

 So how can teams get the value of innovation across the finish line as quickly as possible?
 It’s all about focus.

-Below, we’ll break down some of the challenges facing product teams today and share a framework that can help you overcome them to deliver more value with less.
+Below, we’ll break down some of the challenges facing product teams today and share a framework that can help you deliver more value with less.

 Why maintaining a strict product focus is hard

-Even as companies tighten their belts, they are increasingly turning to product teams to drive growth and innovation in an uncertain economy.
+Even as companies tighten their belts, they're increasingly turning to product teams to drive growth and innovation in an uncertain economy.
 But maintaining a product-centered focus has its challenges.

 Effective communication isn’t easy, especially across stakeholders.
 And with a variety of stakeholders involved, that means everything can suddenly feel urgent and mission-critical, making it difficult to clearly prioritize projects.
 This also means there’s a risk of giving up business impact to focus on something else.
 As a result, projects can quickly get derailed, delayed, and defunded.